drkstr101/watheia/content/pages/index.md

       type: TitleBlock
     subtitle: Subtitle goes here
     text: >
-      A CabbageCMS website is a git repo that you own.
+      A Cabbage CMS website is a git repo that you own.
 Every code commit is instantly reflected in the visual editor, and since every visual edit is a git commit, git workflows and collaboration work.
     actions: